acer51-doctom/home-server-setup/README.md

 # home-server-setup
  Python scripts to help you make your first home server.
- (First project I have ever made)
+ <br>(First real project I have ever made)

  Built and written by AI.
- Thank you to the creators of DeepSeek and ChatGPT.
+ <br>Thank you to the creators of DeepSeek and ChatGPT.
- (Project specially made to test out AI powers.
+ <br>(Project specially made to test out AI powers.
 Use in safe environment.)

 ## File Structure